Kaplan Case Study

 Kaplan, Inc. serves more than 1.2 million students globally each year through its array of higher education, test preparation, professional education, English-language training, university preparation, and K-12 offerings to individuals, institutions, and businesses.
-Throughout its 75-plus year history—first as test-prep pioneer, then an early
+Throughout its 75-plus year history—first as test-prep pioneer, then an early online-education leader, and now a global education provider—Kaplan has been recognized for expanding educational access and using technology and learning-science innovations to continually improve outcomes for its students and partners.
+Kaplan has operations in more than 30 countries, employs more than 22,000 professionals, and maintains relationships and partnerships with more than 1,000 school districts, colleges, and universities, and more than 2,600 corporations and businesses.
+Kaplan is a subsidiary of Graham Holdings Company and its largest division.

 Today Kaplan consists of many divisions with varying IT infrastructure needs and fluctuating usage patterns, including Kaplan’s Test Prep division (KTP), which prepares students for admissions tests like the SAT, ACT, GRE, GMAT, LSAT, MCAT, and professional licensing exams.
-To support KTP, Kaplan was running its development and testing environments in
+To support KTP, Kaplan was running its development and testing environments in a Tier 1 collocated datacenter in New York City.
+When Tropical Storm Sandy, one of the deadliest and most destructive storms of the 2012 Atlantic hurricane season, swept through the city, the hosting center went down for approximately two weeks.

 “Thankfully, our production environment remained operational, but having to worry about what could happen was always on our mind,” says Kaplan Executive Director of Technology Services Chad Marino.
 Kaplan’s manual backup and recovery resources were also based in New York City.
 “Having our backup environment in the same city as our production environment is also a major concern that needed to be addressed,” explains Marino.